 Comparing the scales, markings, and tang styles

 |Klein Tools Magnetic||Imperial||1/16”||Magnetic top and bottom tang with wings|

 |Crescent Lufkin Command Control||Imperial||1/16”||Top and bottom tang with wings|

 |Milwaukee Keychain||Imperial and metric||1/16” and millimeters||Bottom tang only|

 Scale and markings

-While most woodworkers are familiar with how to read a tape measure, it can be helpful to have one that includes fraction markings.
+While most woodworkers are familiar with how to read a tape measure, having one that includes fraction markings can be helpful.
 Both the FastCap Lefty/Righty 16-Foot Tape Measure and the Milwaukee 16-Foot Auto-Lock Tape Measure include fractions for easy reading.

 If you’re looking for an extra level of precision, then consider the Stanley 12-Ft.
 Powerlock tape measure.
 The blade has markings at 1/32” intervals.